our authors

 Dr. Robinson has authored 40 academic and self-help books that have been translated into 15 languages, and he’s been published in such magazines as Forbes, U.S. News and World Report, and Fortune.
 He has been interviewed by leading newspapers including The Boston Globe, The New York Times, The Wall Street Journal, USA Today, and TheLondon Times.
 He has appeared on ABC’s 20/20, discussing his research on the effects of workaholism on children, and has guested on numerous news programs including Good Morning America, ABC World News Tonight, NBC Nightly News, NBC Universal, the CBS Early Show, and CNN’s Minding Your Money.
 Dr. Robinson is a regular contributor to Psychology Today, Forbes.com, and Thrive Global.

-WAY DEAD UPON THE SUWANNEE RIVER (Level Best Books May 2024) - Reminiscent of The Help and Fried Green Tomatoes, this offbeat, fast-paced mystery blends humor and a dark plot, keeping you on the edge of your seat or making you fall out of it laughing as it witnesses beauty and brutality in a small Southern town, twisting, turning, and teasing to the surface one suspicion, one misunderstanding, and one murder at a time.
+WAY DEAD UPON THE SUWANNEE RIVER (Level Best Books, May 2024) - Reminiscent of The Help and Fried Green Tomatoes, this offbeat, fast-paced mystery blends humor and a dark plot, keeping you on the edge of your seat or making you fall out of it laughing as it witnesses beauty and brutality in a small Southern town, twisting, turning, and teasing to the surface one suspicion, one misunderstanding, and one murder at a time.
 The novel is the Winner of the Beverly Hills Book Award, the New Apple Award for psychological suspense, the Silver IPPY Award, Foreword Reviews’ INDIEFAB Bronze Award, the USA Regional Excellence Book Award in the Southeast for Best Mystery, and finalist for the Silver Falchion Award

 #CHILL - TURN OFF YOUR JOB AND TURN ON YOUR LIFE (William Morrow, Dec.
 2018) - A month-by-month manifesto to tackling overworking. #CHILL contains year-long meditations, calming practical exercises, the ten commandments of self-care, and professional advice by a leading mindfulness expert.
 This is the ultimate guide to finding time to relax and live better.
 So, take a #Breath—#Chill!